-Copenhagen is effortlessly cool, culturally rich and the essence of Scandinavian chic.
-There is a lot to love here, to investigate and discover at your own pace, but in case you are in need of some inspiration I’ve put together my favorite 25 unique things to do in Copenhagen.
+Copenhagen is effortlessly cool, culturally rich, and the essence of Scandinavian chic.
+There is a lot to love here, to investigate and discover at your own pace, but in case you require some inspiration, I’ve put together my favorite 30 unique things to do in Copenhagen.
 Enjoy!

-One of the most liveable cities on Earth, Copenhagen – and Denmark – is driven by a deep-seated desire to be the greenest, the cleanest and the most sustainable it can be.
-Aimlessly wandering its picturesque streets is easy – once you learn to watch out for the constant barrage of cyclists – and getting lost is half the fun as everything in Copenhagen compact, and a metro or bus is never far away!
+One of the most liveable cities on Earth, Copenhagen – and Denmark – is driven by a deep-seated desire to be the greenest, the cleanest, and the most sustainable it can be.
+Aimlessly wandering its picturesque streets is easy – once you learn to watch out for the constant barrage of cyclists – and getting lost is half the fun as everything in Copenhagen compact.
+Besides, a metro or bus is never far away!

 You will see what I mean.